 So, it’s like this.
 Think of me as recovering from a horrible life threatening illness for which I had to have emergency surgery under primitive conditions without anesthesia.
 Like an amputation with only a stick clenched in my teeth like during the Civil War.
 Under cannon fire with snipers all around and no cover.
 With a dull knife.

-Then the survivors are dragged from the wreck in the gorge, the deep gorge.
+Then the survivors are dragged from the wreck in the gorge, the hungry gorge.
 And the injuries are horrendous.
-There are not enough bandages in the whole world.
+There are not enough bandages in all the world.

 Like when you kiss your little boy at the park and I see you do it and I remember.

-Or when you stand there behind the cash register at the hardware store, young and smiling and very polite and handsome like my Hans.
+Or when you stand there behind the cash register at the hardware store, young and strong and smiling and very polite and handsome like my Hans.

-Or when you don’t seem to remember him at all.
-You have nothing to say about him, no memory of him to share with me so that I can know that he really did exist and it’s not just my imagination that I had a son.
+Or when you do not seem to remember him at all.
+You have nothing to say about him, no memory of him to share with me so that I can know that he really did exist and it is not just my imagination that I had a son.

 I just love to hear his name spoken.
-Love to hear things that you remember about him.
+I love to hear things that you remember about him.

 So be gentle with me.
 I cannot speak my feelings without losing it.
 My faith is strong, and God is good.
 But the pain is staggering.
-Don’t ask me about that.
+Do not ask me about that.